 My name is Petia Whitmore.
 I was born and raised in Bulgaria.
-For the last 17 years, I've been living just outside of Boston, MA.
-Until recently, I was the Dean of Graduate Admissions at Babson College.
+For the last 18 years, I've been living in the US - first in Boston and now in Richmond, VA.
+I've spent the last ten years of my career in senior leadership roles in higher education.
 You can see the meanderings of my idiosyncratic career on my LinkedIn profile.

 My number one vice - liberally cultivated and indulged - is wanderlust.
 Even in my early years, when being on the Eastern side of the Iron Curtain made travel virtually impossible, I incessantly read about foreign lands and the people who wandered and conquered them.

 I am and will always be a person of two worlds.
 I grew up during communism, spent years as a young professional in a fledgling democracy and have now been making my personal and professional mark in the US for almost two decades.
 The result is a combination of American pragmatism and a firm belief that an entrepreneurial spirit can lead to success, mixed with a pinch of Eastern European tendency towards nostalgia and mysticism.

 My hope with Destination Bulgaria is to help travelers have a rich and memorable travel experience in Bulgaria.

 Feel free to drop me a line at email@example.com

 Thracian Tomb Hopping - a day of visiting the stunning and mystical Thracian burial mounds in the famed Valley of the Thracian Kings - will leave you with images of magical frescoes, intricate gold treasures and stories of famous Thracians kings like Seuthes III.

 Learn about the Balkan Mountains and the Balkan Peninsula - where they are located, how to explore them through hikes and road trips, and how to get to know the history and culture of this unique Eastern European region.